 Protecting Solicitor-Client Privilege in Commercial Transactions

-Solicitor‐client privilege is a client’s right to refuse to disclose, whether it be to a regulator or to an opposing party in litigation or otherwise, any communication which meets the following three conditions:
+Solicitor‐client privilege is a client’s right to refuse to disclose any communication, whether it be to a regulator or to an opposing party in litigation or otherwise, which meets the following three conditions:

 - it is a communication between the client and the client’s lawyer;

 - it involves the seeking or giving of legal advice; and

 - it is intended to be confidential by the parties.

 The privilege covers oral and written communications and extends to materials directly related to the seeking, formulating or giving of legal advice or legal assistance (e.g., working papers).